GurpreetSDeol/Predicting-Illegal-Fishing-using-Machine-Learning/README.md

 The **Streamlit app** is the final interactive product.
 It allows users to:

 - Fetch and process real-time vessel event data from the Global Fishing Watch API.
-- Apply a trained machine learning model to classify vessel behaviour.
+- Apply a trained Random Forest model to classify vessel behaviour.
 - Filter results spatially to highlight suspected illegal fishing activity within MPAs.
 - Visualise results on an interactive map with colour-coded vessel behaviour.